Thank you for supporting your local, alternative newsroom.

 While daily papers across the country have lost readers at a dramatic rate over the last ten years, our audience has remained steady.
 With your support, the CN&R can return in some form.
 We are exploring options that include partnerships or conversion to a nonprofit.
 If you have ideas or would like to help, please email us.

 Meanwhile, our editorial staff continues to report on our community during these uncertain times.
 They are publishing online on chico.newsreview.com.
 Your support directly funds their work.

 Thank you to our supporters

-The Chico News & Review’s goal is to raise $32,000 by Oct.
-30, 2020.
-When added to funds received through the Paycheck Protection Plan Loan, this will ensure that our team of dedicated journalists can continue working through one of the worst economic and health crises of the past century.
-With your recurring contribution the CN&R can continue its award-winning coverage on the topics that impact our community:
+The Chico News & Review wants to ensure that our team of dedicated journalists can continue working through one of the worst economic and health crises of the past century.
+Even a $10 monthly, recurring donation will help the CN&R continue its award-winning coverage on the topics that impact our community:

 COVID-19: Public health and economic sustainability

 We will continue to monitor health care response to the pandemic, push for science-based safety measures, and track the economic effects of shutdown and recovery solutions for local businesses.

 We will shine a spotlight on the artists and performers whose industry will be in pandemic darkness longer than most, providing a stage until it’s safe for the shows to go on again.